Sage-Bionetworks/BridgeDocs/_articles/v2/scheduling.md

 The schedule in turn contains a number of `Session` objects that do the real work of defining a schedule.
 The session JSON is large, but it can be broken into three major parts.

-First, each session defines a stream of activities that should be scheduled, starting with the time of a specific event (the `startEventId`).
-For example if the event were `enrollment` in a study, then the session would define one or more activities to perform in terms of “N days since enrollment.”
-If the event were a custom event named `clinic_visit`, then the activities would be defined in terms of “N days since `clinic_visit`.”
+First, each session defines a stream of activities that should be scheduled, starting with the time of one or more events known as _activity events_ (the `startEventIds` array).
+For example if one of the events in the array was `enrollment` in a study, then the session would define one or more activities to perform in terms of “N days since enrollment.”
+If the event were a custom event named `custom:clinic_visit`, then the activities would be defined in terms of “N days since `custom:clinic_visit`.”

+*Each event in the list thus generates a separate stream of activities to perform.* One common scenario would be a block of activities to perform after each of three clinic visits.
+Each visit can be defined as a separate custom event, and then that event can be created when the visit occurs for a particular study subject.
+It is not necessary to create three separate but identical sessions for each visit; instead, trigger one session based on three distinct events.

 In this same JSON for a session, the event is `enrollment` (the time when the participant signs a consent on Bridge):